Our Board

 Clinical and Counselling Psychologist

-She has over her career provided leadership and sat on many advisory groups within the Psychology Industry and Mental Health sector in particular and has a broad understanding of current issues.
-She is the immediate Past President of the Australian Psychology Society.
+Ros Knight is an Endorsed Clinical and Counselling Psychologist with 30 years’ experience.
+She runs a Private Practice in Chatswood focused on Adults and Adolescents with a broad range of mental health issues and lives within the Northern Sydney area.
+She has over seven years’ experience as a Board Director and across her career has provided leadership and sat on many advisory groups within the Psychology Industry and Mental Health sector and has a broad understanding of current issues.
+She is a Past President of the Australian Psychology Society.

 Dr Magdalen Campbell